 - (a) When computing h[i][j], the maximum may not be unique among the choices.
-In that case break the tie as follows: - The diagonal direction should be chosen over up or left. - Left should be chosen over up. - (b) You should set all the values in the left-most column of h and top-most row of h to their default values and never recompute them during alignment. - (c) After filling in h, you will search for the largest number in that array to determine the best alignment.
+In that case break the tie as follows: - The diagonal direction should be chosen over up or left. - Left should be chosen over up. - (b) When computing h[i][j], if you arrive at a maximum value of zero because all of the other options yielded negative values, the corresponding direction should be the diagonal direction. - (c) You should set all the values in the left-most column of h and top-most row of h to their default values and never recompute them during alignment. - (d) After filling in h, you will search for the largest number in that array to determine the best alignment.
 Again, there may be ties.
 To match our implementation, select the right-most, bottom-most maximum value in the case of a tie. - 8.
 In the previous step you were probably testing the algorithm by typing sequences into the text fields.
 Now try selecting two sequences from the menus and aligning those. - 9.
 Your very last step should be to work on the OrganismScoreMatrix class.